JAForbes/stagnant/readme.md

 ### How do I continue a trace across multiple servers or contexts?

 In your `onevent` callback, pass in your own `parentId` or `traceId` from a previous request.
 When stagnant creates what it thinks is the root trace, it will leave the `parentId` property null.
-You can use that fact to conditionally add a differnt `parentId` from a previous request.
+You can use that fact to conditionally add a different `parentId` from a previous request.

 See the [honeycomb implementation](./honeycomb.js) for ideas.